 What is ISO in Photography?

-ISO in photography is a camera setting that allows you to control the sensitivity of the camera towards the exposure of light.
+ISO in photography is a camera setting that allows you to control the camera’s sensitivity towards light exposure.
 With the help of ISO, you can increase or decrease the exposure (darkness or brightness) of your image.

 For example, if you want your image to be darker, the ISO will be lower.
-Similarly, if you want your image to be bright, the ISO will be higher.
+Similarly, if you want your idea to be bright, the ISO will be higher.

 Learning about ISO can help you capture some of the best images even if you are struggling with good lighting.
 You can increase camera sensitivity and it will add in more light, or decrease its sensitivity to make the image darker.

 As we discussed, ISO in photography is used to add exposure to the image.
 But this comes at a cost.
 The image starts looking grainy and noisy.
 Something that usually no one is looking to see in a professional image.
 So, to use ISO properly, you’ll have to balance the softness and noisiness of the image.

 Here are a few points that will help you understand the use of ISO in photography better.

 When the ISO setting is at its low, no additional exposure is added to the frame.
 This setting allows you to capture the photograph without any graininess due to the camera.
 This is the best setting if you have a good source of light.

 Normally the base ISO setting is 100, but in some cameras, you can artificially reduce it to make the image look much darker.